 Citizens of some smaller European countries and a handful of destinations in Asia can get a tourist visa on arrival (VoA) for stays of 15 days.

 There are desks handling the paperwork at more than 30 airports and land border crossings.
-You'll need a recent passport photo, proof of funds to support yourself and tickets for onward travel within 15 days.
-The cash fee is 2000B (about US$60), payable in Thai Baht.
+You'll need a recent passport photo, proof of funds to support yourself and tickets for onward travel within 15 days, and the 2000B fee in cash.

 Backpacker on suspension bridge in rainforest in Thailand